19 Early Retrenchment Signs You Need To Know

-You used to talk with his boss in the US over the phone on a very regular basis – as many times as three times a week.
+You used to talk to your boss in the US over the phone regularly; as many times as three times a week.

 The company was already on a major cost-cutting spree.
-Your boss eventually got the axe and given that you are his direct report, it was a matter of time before the axe falls on you.
+Your boss eventually got the axe.
+Given that you are his direct report, it was a matter of time before the axe falls on you.

 When the conference rooms are booked all day the whole week by your company’s HR department, it surely isn’t a sign of spot bonus issuance.